 Adaptation Concepts

 Different conceptual frameworks may resonate with you depending on where you’re coming from.
 Use adaptation concepts to help you communicate what you’re trying to do through your management actions and to be explicit about your intent.
+Many of the case studies on the Products page are explicitly or implicitly guided by one of the conceptual frameworks below.

 Learn from the Northern Institute of Applied Climate Science (NIACS) about Resistance-Resilience-Transition as a framework for climate response.
 Follow the link to find how this concept has been incorporated into adaptation menus.